22 Types of Hardwood in US Everyone Needs to Know

 One of the most-wanted American Hardwoods is Oak.
 It grows at 52 percent compare to the others.
 The second largest is Poplar at 11 percent.
 Then, followed by Maple at 8 percent, and Cherry at 5 percent.

 You may be wondering why Oak is dominating amidst others.
 This wood is found everywhere in this country.
 It is also affordable compare to other American Harwood.
-You can make cabinets, furniture, flooring, doors, or anything else from this wood.
+You can make cabinets, furniture, flooring, doors, or anything else from oak wood.

 This wood has two kinds, Red Oak and White Oak.
 The White one is more favorable than the Red one.
-Besides, the white oak harder and more stable than the red oak.
+Besides, the white oak is harder and more stable than the red oak.

 The next favorable types of hardwood are Poplar.
 The wood originally comes from a tulip tree.
 Its characteristic is mimic to more costly hardwoods.
 Although it is one of American Hardwood, it is quite soft.